-To keep everyone safe, from March 18th we will be operating from behind closed doors due to the COVID19 epidemic.
+To keep everyone safe, from March 18th, 2021 we will be operating from behind closed doors due to the COVID-19 pandemic.

 As the situation evolves, our teams will continue to keep you informed of our latest analysis, as well as any additional operational changes.
 Our mission is to provide you with reliable information and solutions to help you in your decision-making.

 You may still contact us via phone +876 633 7023, and email (firstname.lastname@example.org) for any assistance that you might require.

 As part of the credit ecosystem, Creditinfo Jamaica is committed to supporting individuals and SMEs

 Jamaica’s economy is being hit hard by the global coronavirus COVID-19 pandemic.
 The public health emergency that has been called across many countries is posing temporary difficulties for people and businesses to keep up with their loan repayments or with their utility bills (phone, electricity, water, etc.).

 Public authorities are working with banks and other services providers to facilitate that individuals, sole traders, and SMEs experiencing hardship, can avail of a moratorium on those repayments or be placed into forbearance programs.

 Creditinfo Jamaica has been and remains ready to assist people and businesses by reducing the impact of their financial distress on their credit history.

 In that regard, we would like to state that: